NuruProgramming/Nuru/README.md

 ## Contributions

-All contributions are welcomed.
+### Documentation

+There are documentations for two languages, English and Kiswahili, which are both under the `docs` folder.
+All files are written in markdown.
+Feel free to contribute by making a pull request.

+### Code

 Clone the repo, hack it, make sure all tests are passing then submit a pull request.

 ## License